Kubenek/Notion_Automation/README.md

 ## Documentation

-not yet, maybe I'll make a tutorial on it someday
+not yet, maybe I'll make a tutorial on it someday if it proves to be replicable and useful for someone

 ## Features